 When is a contaminated land assessment required?

-A contaminated land assessment should accompany applications for developments where the proposed site is known or suspected to be contaminated.
+This should be sent with applications for developments where the proposed site is known or suspected to be contaminated.
 These typically include:

 - former landfill sites;